-The open-access publication of al-ʿUṣūr al-Wusṭā is made possible by Middle East Medievalists (MEM), an international, non-profit association of scholars.
+The open access publication of al-ʿUṣūr al-Wusṭā is made possible by Middle East Medievalists (MEM), an international, non-profit association of scholars.
 To support the journal, please consider joining MEM or renewing your MEMbership today!

 Peer Review Policy

 All research articles in this journal have undergone rigorous peer review, based on initial screening by the journal editors and double-blind reviewing by anonymous referees.
 Authors are required to respond to reader reports on top of making revisions to their papers.
 A thorough round of copy editing follows the acceptance of the revised submission which, in turn, leads to another round of improvements.
+Pedagogical essays and conference reports are not subject to the journal’s peer review policy.

-The book-review editors of UW seek to commission reviews of scholarly books about the medieval Middle East.
+The book review editors of UW seek to commission reviews of scholarly books about the medieval Middle East.
 They prioritize, in descending order, books written in the languages of the Middle East and North Africa; those written in non-Western European languages (Russian, Czech, Hungarian, Japanese, etc.); and those written in Western European languages.

 In the case of English-language scholarship, the editors prioritize books on novel, topical, or otherwise particularly important subjects; books that MEMbers volunteer to review; books by emerging scholars and/or fresh/marginalized scholarly voices; books that are designed for teaching or for wider audiences; books that for some reason risk being overlooked; and books that are brought to our attention by MEMbers or presses.
-Book-review editors of UW will not make a habit of commissioning reviews of monographs in English on well-studied topics by established scholars.
+Book review editors of UW will not make a habit of commissioning reviews of monographs in English on well-studied topics by established scholars.

 These are, however, general guidelines, not ironclad rules to be strictly observed.